PriyankaMaru28/Guide-to-the-Masters-Project/README.md

 Step 5 : Install node modules inside the project

-Open command prompt and change the directory to the location of the project Then run the following commands npm install cd frontend npm install cd .. cd backend npm install cd ..
+Open command prompt and change the directory to the location of the project .
+Then run the following commands :

+npm install

+cd frontend

+npm install

+cd ..

+cd backend

+npm install

+cd ..

 Step 6 : Change the database credentials

-You need to enter the details of database details that you have set up in step 1 Go to backend folder in the project
+You need to enter the details of database details that you have set up in step 1

+Go to backend folder in the project

 Then open database folder and open db.js

 Then provide the details of your database hostname, username, password and the database schema name (which was created in step1) .

 Step 7 : Run the program

-Change the location of directory to location of project give command "npm run dev"
+Change the location of directory to location of project and give the command "npm run dev".